saltstack/salt/doc/topics/releases/fluorine.rst

 defaults to ``True``, but will be set to default to ``False`` beginning with the Neon release of Salt.

-The Salt Syndic currently sends an old style  `sydic_start` event as well.
+The Salt Syndic currently sends an old style  `syndic_start` event as well.
 The syndic respects :conf_minion:`enable_legacy_startup_events` as well.